DICE: Data-Efficient Clinical Event Extraction with Generative Models: Details of Implementation and Experiments

 \subsection{Baseline Reproduction}

 \mypar{Mention Identification.} For results in \tbref{table:overall_ET}, we use BART-large for \citeauthor{yan-etal-2021-unified-generative} because \citet{yan-etal-2021-unified-generative} only supports a generative model with absolute position embedding.
-OneIE uses BERT-large as is its default and we use T5-large for our module in Line 4 and 5. \mypar{ED and EAE. } OneIE jointly learns ED, EAE, and MI tasks and we provide entity information to its MI module with event types and role types stripped to equate its training information with the training information provided to our model \modelname.
+OneIE uses BERT-large as its default and we use T5-large for our proposed \modelname-MI module.

+\mypar{ED and EAE. } We use authors' codebases to produce baseline results.
+OneIE jointly learns ED, EAE, and MI tasks and we provide entity information to its MI module with event types and role types stripped to equate its training information with the training information provided to our model \modelname.
 For DEGREE, human-written templates that organize the argument roles of an event type in a sentence are required by the model.
 We construct these templates using phrases such as ``$<$Argument role$>$ is $<$argument text$>$'' for all potential argument roles of an event type as the template.